touretzkyds/DiffusionDemo/readme.md

 5. Circular: Generate a circular path in latent space and observe how the images vary along the path.
 6. Interpolate: Interpolate between the first and the second prompt, and observe how the output changes.
 7. Poke: Perturb a region in the image and observe the effect.
+8. Negative: Observe the effect of negative prompts.

 ## References